How Much Does YouTube Pay in 2021? Statistics and Examples

 With this amount of views, you are significantly increasing your earnings from your monetized videos.

 Affiliate marketing, at this point, can earn you around $30,000.

 You should be receiving sponsorship offers more often and from a wider amount of companies.
 One sponsorship deal can earn you $20,000.

 Your fan base is growing stronger than ever.
 If 10,000 of your fans (1%) purchases your $20 merchandise, you could earn $200,000.

 Let’s say that now you have 500 patrons and the same amount of Super Chat donations.
 This would bring you $2000 in total.

 Keep in mind:

-All these calculations were done using assumed approximate numbers, therefore the results should be taken with a grain of salt and are meant to help you get the grasp of the possibilities.
+All these calculations were done using assumed approximate numbers.
+Therefore the results should be taken with a grain of salt and are meant to help you get a grasp of the possibilities.